If MRSA has set you back, we'll help you move forward

 Healthcare staff are required to observe strict hygiene practices - using alcohol based gels for hand cleaning; proper disposal of paper hospital gowns; regular sanitising of medical equipment and surfaces - all help to prevent the spread of MRSA.

-Can a claim be made if a person contracts MRSA through a hospital?
+Can I claim if I caught MRSA through a hospital?

 MRSA is an extremely serious infection and in some incidences can prove fatal.
 Hospitals and their staff have a duty of care to do everything possible to protect the health of patients.